Heroines

 25th July 2001 the Death of Phoolan Devi

 She was born a low-caste “untouchable”.
 By the time she was twenty, she’d been raped so many times she’d lost count.
-But she would rise from poverty, rape, abuse and degradation to avenge her honour and become a champion of … Continue reading
+But she would rise from abuse, poverty and degradation to avenge her honour and become a champion of women’s … Continue reading

 19th July 1850 the Death of Margaret Fuller

-One hundred and sixty-one years ago today, the pioneering feminist, Transcendentalist leader, freethinker and intellectual giant Margaret Fuller drowned tragically when the cargo ship carrying her and her family from Italy struck a sandbar just fifty yards off the coast … Continue reading
+On this day in 1850, pioneering feminist, Transcendentalist leader, freethinker and intellectual giant Margaret Fuller drowned tragically when an Italian cargo ship carrying her and her family struck a sandbar just fifty yards off the coast of New York’s Fire … Continue reading

 18th July 1988 the Death of Nico

 “I’m flying to Ibiza.
 It’s my favourite place, and I think I’ll die there.”
-And twenty-three years ago today, Nico fulfilled her own prophecy after a fatal bicycle fall on the Spanish island she’d loved so much.
+And 28 years ago today, Nico fulfilled her own prophecy after a fatal bicycle fall on the Spanish island she loved so much.
 She was 49. … Continue reading

 15th July 1907 the Martyrdom of Qiu Jin

-Today we pay tribute to the extraordinary Chinese poetess, radical women’s rights leader and revolutionary, Qiu Jin – executed one hundred and seven years ago on this day at the age of 31.
-At the turn of the twentieth century, while Qiu’s … Continue reading
+Today we pay tribute to the extraordinary Chinese poetess, radical women’s rights leader and revolutionary, Qiu Jin – executed at the age of 31 on this day in 1907.
+At the turn of the twentieth century, while Qiu’s sisters in the West … Continue reading

 Posted in Heroines | 4 Comments